unm-campus-histories/spaces/docs/essays/mckinnon-center.md

 the building as fast as possible, knowing that the constant disturbances were uncontrollable issues for the university.

 {% include figure.html class="img-left" width="33%" caption="Skeletal structure of MCM.
-Surrounding areas are shown to be gated off" src="images/mcm-construction-5.jpg" %}
+The large construction zone created hazards and difficulties for students and staff who had classes in the surrounding buildings." src="images/mcm-construction-5.jpg" %}
 Not only was the surrounding area affected by construction, but classes offered by ASM had to be moved to both the Graduate School of Management building and the east ASM building, where classrooms were limited and professors had to adjust to their new classroom layouts.
 In addition, the progression of construction led to new